ElsonOtake/appointment-scheduler/README.md

 **Input:**

-- "Given a [CSV dataset](./lib/seeds/coaches.csv) that contains the active coaches and their weekly schedule of their available hours, Output the following User Stories:"
+- "Given a [CSV dataset](./lib/seeds/coaches.csv) that contains the active coaches and their weekly schedule of their available hours, Output the following Client Stories:"

 **Output:**

-- As a User, I want to see which coaches I can schedule with.
+- As a Client, I want to see which coaches I can schedule with.
-- As a User, I want to see what 30 minute timeslots are available to schedule with a particular coach.
+- As a Client, I want to see what 30 minute timeslots are available to schedule with a particular coach.
-- As a User, I want to book an appointment with a coach at one of their available times.
+- As a Client, I want to book an appointment with a coach at one of their available times.

 **Anti-Requirements:**